chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_landing.md

 # CZ CELLxGENE Discover Census

 The Census provides efficient computational tooling to **access, query, and analyze all single-cell RNA data from CZ CELLxGENE Discover**.
-Using a new access paradigm of cell-based slicing and querying, you can interact with the data through TileDB-SOMA, or get slices in AnnData or Seurat objects, thus accelerating your research by significantly minimizing data harmonization.
+Using a new access paradigm of cell-based slicing and querying, you can interact with the data through TileDB-SOMA, or get slices in AnnData, Seurat, or SingleCellExperiment objects, thus accelerating your research by significantly minimizing data harmonization.

 Get started: